 Fire Test Videos Show Results For Cellulose & Fiberglass Insulation Products

-In the wake of the horrific June 2017 high rise fire in London interest in fire related to building insulation products has surged.
-People are understandably searching for more information since experts have indicated the insulation product may have contributed to the spread and severity of the fire.
+In the wake of the horrific June 2017 high rise fire in London interest in fire related to building insulation products surged.
+This fire was world-wide news and today even has its own Wikipedia page.
+Experts at the time indicated the insulation product may have contributed to the spread and severity of the fire.

 CIMA sponsored a series of building insulation fire tests in 2006-7 to demonstrate the difference between cellulose insulation and fiberglass insulation products.
 These tests were conducted by the independent research firm R&D under the direction of Ron Graves, a noted expert in the building construction field.
 The results remain valid and relevant to those seeking more information on building insulation and fire characteristics.